imSarthakGautam/Django_init/README.md

 # Django_init

-This repository consists of everything basics you need to know about Django and revise it whenever necessay.
+This repository consists of everything basics you need to know about Django and revise it whenever necessary.

 ## What is Django ?
  - high level Python framework that encourages rapid development and clean design.